Group-Equivariant Diffusion Models for Lattice Field Theory: Introduction

 The physical distribution $p[\phi]$ can be arbitrarily complicated, often being defined over high-dimensional, multimodal phase spaces.
 Additionally, the normalization constant $\mathcal{Z}$ is generally intractable.
-Sampling from such probability densities is, in general, an arduous task that requires carefully tailored sampling algorithms and large computational resources.
-In LQFT, the ensemble generation stage is generally performed with Markov chain Monte Carlo (MCMC) approaches, e.g. with Metropolis-Hastings \cite{metropolisEquationStateCalculations1953} or Hybrid-Hamiltonian Monte Carlo (HMC) \cite{duaneHybridMonteCarlo1987, guptaHybridMonteCarlo1992, kennedyExactLocalHybrid1994}.
+Sampling therefore requires carefully tailored algorithms and large computational resources.
+In LQFT, sampling is generally performed with Markov chain Monte Carlo (MCMC) approaches, such as Metropolis-Hastings~\cite{Metropolis:1953am} or Hamiltonian Monte Carlo (HMC)~\cite{Duane:1987de, Gupta:1992np, Kennedy:1993jy}.

-Traditional MCMC algorithms suffer from several hindrances that scale poorly with increasing lattice volumes.
-For instance, autocorrelation times between samples grow very large with decreasing lattice spacing, referred to as \emph{critical slowing down} \cite{wolffCriticalSlowing1990}, requiring very long wait times for successive MCMC samples to become decorrelated.
-The sampling procedure can become stuck within topological sectors \cite{polonyiTOPOLOGICALCHARGELATTICE1983, allesHybridMonteCarlo1996} and fail to explore the rest of the configuration space-- a phenomenon called \emph{topological freezing}.
-Machine learning (ML) has been widely applied to accelerate various stages of the LQFT simulation pipeline, especially ensemble generation \cite{albergoFlowbasedGenerativeModels2019c, boydaApplicationsMachineLearning2022, lawrenceMachinelearningApproachesAccelerating2025}.
+Traditional MCMC algorithms suffer from poor scaling with increasing lattice volumes and decreasing lattice spacings.
+Critical slowing down~\cite{Wolff:1989wq} causes autocorrelation times between samples to grow very large, and topological freezing results in insufficient exploration of the configuration space, manifested though large autocorrelation times of the topological charge~\cite{Woit:1983tq, Polonyi:1983ck, Alles:1996vn}.
+Machine learning (ML) has been applied to accelerate various stages of the LQFT simulation pipeline, especially ensemble generation~\cite{Boyda:2022nmh, Lawrence:2025rnk}.

-Generative artificial intelligence (GenAI) has become increasingly popular in its applications to scientific research and high-performance computing.
-The most current and widely developing instances of GenAI algorithms are deep generative models.
-There are several classes of generative models with different implementations, capabilities, and limitations, including variational autoencoders (VAE) \cite{kingma2014auto}, generative adversarial networks (GAN) \cite{goodfellow2014generative}, and normalizing flows \cite{rezendeVariationalInferenceNormalizing2015, dinhDensityEstimationUsing2017, papamakariosNormalizingFlowsProbabilistic2021}.
+Generative artificial intelligence has become increasingly popular in its applications to scientific research and high-performance computing, with their widely developing instances being deep generative models~\cite{Tomczak:2022DeepGenerativeModeling}.
+There are several classes of generative models with different implementations, capabilities, and limitations, including variational autoencoders~\cite{Kingma2014}, generative adversarial networks (GAN)~\cite{Goodfellow:2014nips}\footnote{See refs.~\cite{Zhou:2018ill, Pawlowski:2018qxs} for applications of GANs to LQFT.}, and normalizing flows~\cite{Rezende:2015icml, Dinh:2017, Papamakarios:2021}.